Eagle Creek Pack-It Specter Cubes Review

 On to confusing line item #2: the Tech line.
 No, it’s not specifically made for your technology items.
 Essentially, the Tech line is the exact same concept of space saving and guaranteed lightweight materials, but with some new and improved benefits.

 The Small Pack-It Specter Tech Cube is about the same size as the Specter half Cube, give or take about a ¼ inch.
 What differs here is the material and its manufacturing process.
-These are made in Vietnam, rather than Indonesia like the Pack-It Specter Cube, however we have no idea why.
+These Tech Eagle Creek packing cubes are made in Vietnam, rather than Indonesia like the Pack-It Specter Cube, however, we have no idea why.
 Quality?
 Price?
 Preference for Pho over Nasi Goreng?
 This product is made from 30D ripstop nylon, which is commonly used for parachutes and hot air balloons, so you best believe this baby isn’t going to rip.
 Like its Specter cube sisters, it is also water and stain repellent.

 Eagle Creek has partnered with bluesign for all the go-green gurus out there.
 What’s bluesign?
 It is a solution to creating sustainable textile production by eliminating harmful substances from the entire manufacturing process.
 This means the Specter Tech Cubes are environmentally safe and there are no PVC coatings applied.
 The Tech version visibly has more fibers weaved into the top layer to enforce its strength.
 However, because of this, the bag is actually 0.4 ounces heavier than the Specter line.
 Eco-friendly for the weight price of your kombucha cap—not a deal breaker for us.